jterrazz/open-mt-api/README.md

-# My One Wallet - Services - API
+# My Open Market - API

+> A marketplace for the people by the people.
+Open, social and direct.

+Find out more about us on [our new MyOpenMarket blog](https://blog.myopen.market/) !

+## Get started

+- `e`

 ---